SeetohYQ/grant-disbursement-api/README.md

 To run the API locally, ensure than npm is installed and <b>run npm install</b> to install the dependencies and then <b>run npm start</b> to start the server on http://localhost:3000.

+Assumptions:
+ * Each person can only belong to one household
+ * Many people can belong to one household

 **1. Create Household**
 ----
   Sends household's data in JSON format